FM 108 Gold 'N Great

 (CJCA chart courtesy Russ Horton)

-Jim Paulson is well-known for his work at easy-listening stations like CKEY and CHFI Toronto, CING-FM (FM 108) in Burlington, Ont., and CHWO (AM 740) in Oakville, Ont.
-But his roots are actually in Top 40 radio.
+Jim Paulson is well-known for his work at easy-listening stations like CKEY and CHFI Toronto, CING-FM (FM 108) in Burlington, Ontario, and CHWO (AM 740) in Oakville, Ontario.
+But his roots are in Top 40 radio.

 (The Dale Johnson Collection)